arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 However, I do use special bullets for projects and repetitive tasks.

-**For projects** I draw a bullet with a square around it.
+**For projects,** I draw a bullet with a square around it.
 Tasks that are vague, require multiple steps or take a lot of time are projects.
 "Write a book" or "Clean out the garage" are projects.
 Things like "Call mom" or "Sweep the floor" are tasks.

 Drawing squares around project tasks helps me see at a glance what can be done quickly, and what will require some extra steps.

-**For re-occuring tasks**, I draw a circle around the bullet.
-This let's me know that this task will need to be rewritten on my calendar once I complete it.
+**For re-occurring tasks**, I draw a circle around the bullet.
+This lets me know that this task will need to be rewritten on my calendar once I complete it.

 ## **Signifiers**